TayKimmy/VSCodeProject/_posts/2022-09-07-AppLab-App.md

 ---

 ## Overall
 The Course app will basically have various courses listed in it.
-Each course will have their own description, a breif of the syllabus and a personal experiance note.
+Each course will have their own description, a brief of the syllabus and a personal experiance note.
 This app will help students to get a better idea of what they are getting into if they take this course.
 This will have a home page which will take you to a course catalog page.
-The course catalog page will contain diffrent buttons which when clicked will take you to their respective course pages.
-In the course pages we will have description part of syllabus and a persnal note from a student.
+The course catalog page will contain different buttons which when clicked will take you to their respective course pages.
+In the course pages we will have description part of syllabus and a personal note from a student.

 ---

 ## Home Page
 The home page will contain a button and a picture with the title.
-- When the button is cliked you are taken to the course catalog.
+- When the button is clicked you are taken to the course catalog.
 Course catalog is shown.
 - The Picture will contain the title of the App

 ---